Australian Subscription Library: History

 The ownership of land and new building also brought on the decision to make a major change to its management structure.
 On 7 October 1853, the library passed an Act of Incorporation and renamed itself the ‘Australian Library and Literary Institute’, in effect making it a public company with 1000 shares set at 25 pounds each.

 According to long-term member George Miller, this was done to imitate similar institutions in England and create a body of shareholders, "who would, in fact, be the holders of the property, and thus become interested in its welfare and advancement."

 However, the limited number of shareholders caused ongoing financial difficulties for the library who finally decided in 1869 to offer the building and books to the Government to clear their debts.
 On 22 September 1869, the government bought the Library's books for £1500 and also rented their building for 12 months at £800 in advance, also holding the right to buy that building for £4000 or over.

 Mr Walker, the Inspector of Public Charities, was appointed its new Librarian, while Mr Hawley, the old Librarian, was appointed as his assistant.
 The new libraries collections included transfers of books and records held in other Government Departments and the addition of the Judge Wise collection of Australian material.
 On 30 September the building reopened as the Free Public Library with the new management.
 After 40 years work, there was a library in Sydney with free access to magazines, journals and books.

+The library was now free to use and became a source of education and information for ordinary people.
+From 1895 it was known as the Public Library of NSW, then the purpose-built Mitchell Library was opened in 1910 to house the David Scott Mitchell collection and the whole library was renamed the State Library of NSW in 1975.